ssMaritime

 Dry-docking in Singapore

-Oriana in a Singapore Dry dock
+Oriana in a Singapore Dry dock:

 Every March and September, she made a Far East cruise, while the rest of the year was spent cruising around the Pacific Islands.
 The September Far East cruise was planned to include the yearly visit to the dry docks at Sembawang in Singapore.
 One year she would have about nine days in dry dock and the following year 14 days.
 General maintenance was carried out on her engines, and the hull was cleaned and re-painted.
 The rudder, propellers, stabilizers, and side thrusters units were also checked and any repairs required were carried out.
 Various other equipment, had safety checks including anchor chains and the davits, from which the lifeboats were hung.
 The passenger accommodation also received a face-lift with new carpets and furnishings being fitted, service areas were constantly improved, and a lot of painting was carried out.
 With work completed she would sail back to Sydney with some of the passengers who had sailed to Singapore and others joining for the return trip.